cdapio/cdap/docs/developer-guide/source/examples/sparkKMeans.rst

 ``points`` and ``centers``: ObjectStore Data Storage
 --------------------------------------------------------------
 The raw points data is stored in an ObjectStore Dataset, *points*.
-The calculated centers data is stored in an ObjectStore Dataset, *centers*.
+The calculated centers data is stored in a second ObjectStore Dataset, *centers*.

 ``CentersProcedure``: Procedure
 --------------------------------